 Morgane has seen her share of addiction.
-She overcame multiple habits such as alcohol disorder not wanting to out with her addictions in her home country, she sought help in south African rehabilitation clinics.
-Today it's her mission to help people with addiction around the globe apart from being a trainer, she's currently studying psychology at the University of Cape Town and have degrees in Business Finance and Sciences & Economics.
+She overcame multiple habits such as alcohol disorder not wanting to come out with her addictions in her home country, she sought help in South African rehabilitation clinics.
+Today it's her mission to help people with addiction around the globe apart from being a trainer, she's currently studying psychology at the University of Cape Town and has degrees in Business Finance and Sciences & Economics.

 Vincent is a recovering addict who has overcome substance abuse and left behind a life of misery and dysfunction, then leaped into a life of recovery and abundance.
 Now he looks to share his new outlook on life in the world and assist in reintegrating suffering addicts/ alcoholics into a new way of life.
-Being in recovery has given Vicent a second chance at life and he is not taking it for granted.
+Being in recovery has given Vincent a second chance at life and he is not taking it for granted.

 I came into recovery in 2013, after reaching the end of my road with alcohol and drugs.
 Being in recovery has given me a second chance at life and a gift that I so desperately wanted.
 Working the 12 Step program has taught me how to live again and to give back, by helping the still-suffering addict.
 I have a sponsor and sponsee who hold me accountable just for today.
 The experience and growth I have gained in recovery give me a unique perspective to help those new to the process.
 Working as a House Manager allows me to pursue my passion and gives me that opportunity.